 |Demolition of former Blue Elephant Book Shop at Emory Commons ( Photo courtesy of Decatur Metro )|

-Chicago, Illinois-based Chase Bank plans to continue their Atlanta expansion with the opening of a freestanding location at Selig's Publix-anchored Emory Commons shopping center.
+Chicago, Illinois-based Chase Bank plans to continue their Atlanta expansion with the opening of a new branch at Selig's Publix-anchored Emory Commons shopping center.
 The center sits at the corner of North Decatur and Clairmont Roads and is frequented by Emory students as well as intown residents from nearby Decatur.

 I grew up not far from this center and have witnessed plenty of changes at the center over the years.
 The anchor space currently occupied by Publix Supermarket used to be an A & P ( The Great Atlantic & Pacific Tea Company ) until the grocery stores complete exit from the Atlanta market in the late 90s.
 The new Petco used to be a Blockbuster Video while other tenants like The Sport Shoe were replaced with a UPS Store.